firebolt-db/godocs/docs/Guides/loading-data/loading-data-sql.md

     WITH TYPE = CSV
     HEADER = TRUE;
     ```
-    The previous code example reads data from a Firebolt test data set from the fictional [Ultra Fast Gaming Inc.](https://help.firebolt.io/t/ultra-fast-gaming-firebolt-sample-dataset/250) company.
+    The previous code example reads data from a Firebolt test data set from the fictional "Ultra Fast Gaming Inc." company.
 The `levels` data set is in CSV format, but you can also use `COPY FROM` to read files in `Parquet` format.
 If you are reading in a `CSV` file and specify `HEADER = TRUE`, then Firebolt expects the first line of your file to contain column names.

 ## Load multiple files into a table